Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/07-Slurm.md

 familiar with, even if that other computer may have hardware that is very similar to LUMI.

-Slurm is starting to show its age and has trouble dealing in an elegant and proper way with the deep hierarcy of resources in modern supercomputers.
+Slurm is starting to show its age and has trouble dealing in an elegant and proper way with the deep hierarchy of resources in modern supercomputers.
 So Slurm will not always be as straightforward to use as we would like it, and some tricks will be needed on LUMI.
 Yet there is no better option at this moment that is sufficiently mature.